LavaMoat/LavaMoat/packages/scorchwrap/README.md

  - [x] including actual policies
  - [x] using identifiers matching the policy
  - [x] using policies to control module loading at runtime
- - [ ] using policies to limit globals at runtime
+ - [x] using policies to limit globals at runtime
+ - [ ] support for "write" value in globals policy
  - [ ] researching and covering all `__webpack_require__.*` functions for security as needed
  - [ ] support dynamic imports/requires reaching beyond the bundled content
  - [ ] paranoid mode checks